-Jon A. Levisohn, Associate Professor, Jack, Joseph and Morton Mandel Chair in Jewish Educational Thought, is a philosopher of education, with a particular interest in the purposes, processes and outcomes of Jewish education in all of its various settings.
-At Brandeis, he also serves as Associate Academic Director of the Jack, Joseph and Morton Mandel Center for Studies in Jewish Education.
+Jon A. Levisohn, Associate Professor and the Jack, Joseph and Morton Mandel Chair in Jewish Educational Thought, is a philosopher of education, with a particular interest in the purposes, processes and outcomes of Jewish education in all of its various settings.
+At Brandeis, he also serves as Director of the Jack, Joseph and Morton Mandel Center for Studies in Jewish Education.

 Recent publications include The Interpretive Virtues: A Philosophical Inquiry into the Teaching and Learning of Historical Narratives (forthcoming from Wiley-Blackwell), "What Work Do the Concepts of 'Language and Literature' Do for Michael Rosenak?”
 (Journal of Jewish Education, 2014), Turn It and Turn It Again: Studies in the Teaching and Learning of Jewish Texts (with Sue Fendrick, Academic Studies Press, 2013), and “Rethinking the Education of Cultural Minorities to and from Assimilation: A Perspective from Jewish Education” (Diaspora and Indigenous Minority Education, 2013).